×

 When we asked expats and global nomads about the quality of medical care in Quebec City, they replied:

 "Healthcare services in Quebec City are provided by the provincial government and are available to all residents.
 The city has a wide range of hospitals, clinics, and other health care facilities that offer a variety of services, including primary care, emergency care, mental health services, and specialized care.
 The city also has a number of specialized centers for cancer care, cardiology, and other medical conditions.
 In addition, there are a number of community health centers that provide preventive care and health promotion services.
-Quebec City also has a number of pharmacies and other health-related businesses that provide a variety of products and services," replied one expat when asked about moving to Quebec City.
+Quebec City also has a number of pharmacies and other health-related businesses that provide a variety of products and services," said one expat.

 What are medical services in Quebec City like?